Book a demo

 Interests: Inspiration & Lifestyle, Fashion & Accessories, Beauty

-EMV: Instagram posts: €15K, Instagram reels: €922, Instagram Stories: €1K
+EMV: Instagram posts: €4K, Instagram reels: €635, Instagram Stories: €1K

 Imma is a pink-haired Japanese digital influencer.
 She’s been featured in Vogue Japan and worked with brands like IKEA Japan and Porsche.
 Imma’s social media posts show her posing at dinner, visiting the laundrette and "attending" events.
-The content is fun and multi-layered, giving the virtual influencer a human vibe.
+The content is fun and multi-layered, giving the virtual influencer a human feel.

 Platform: Instagram